altayeng/Swift-Playgrounds/README.md

   05: EXAMPLE: Example of Function Usage

-  06: __OOP: Class usage and example of school classroom
+  06_OOP: Class usage and example of school classroom

-  07: __OOP: Struct, Enumaration
+  07_OOP: Struct, Enumaration

+  08_OOP: Subclassing and Extensions with vehicle example.